-Chicago’s Most Sustainable Building Material Needs Little Maintenance
+One of Chicago’s Most Sustainable Building Materials Needs Little Maintenance: Brick

 With an average life of 100 years, brick has clear advantage over vinyl which last 50 years, or wood, which lasts 20-25 years.
-According to the Brick Institute of America, manufacturers have reduced the energy required to manufacturer brick to 1,239 BTU per pound from the approximately 4,000 BTU per pound required in the past.
+According to the Brick Industry Association, manufacturers have reduced the energy required to manufacturer brick to 1,239 BTU per pound from the approximately 4,000 BTU per pound required in the past.

 Very little waste is produced in manufacturing and building because bricks are inherently recyclable.
 Once water is extracted, a pound of clay material yields almost a pound of brick once water is extracted.
 During the manufacturing process, any materials that are left over after one run of bricks has been fired can simply be re-mixed into the next run.
 On the construction site, brick debris can be incorporated into the landscape or used for other projects.

 The materials used to manufacture brick are abundant and readily available.
-The Brick Institute of America reports that most brick is manufactured from materials that are an average of 15 miles away from the plant.
+The Brick Industry Association reports that most brick is manufactured from materials that are an average of 15 miles away from the plant.
 There are two or more plants within 500 miles of 49 of the 50 largest metropolitan areas within the United States.

 Brick walls are heavy and dense, so they absorb heat and slow down its transfer through the wall.
 This moderates temperature changes, slowing down heat gain in summer, and storing heat in winter.
 This is called its ‘lag time’.